No question of a second lockdown, momentum to economic activities instead

 No plan to impose lockdown in Gujarat: Vijay Rupani

-PM Modi encouraged chief ministers to give more momentum to economic activities that have resumed, he said.
+PM Modi encouraged Chief Ministers to give more momentum to economic activities that have resumed, he said.

 "The Prime Minister said we have to continue our fight against coronavirus, but at the same time we have to give impetus to the economy, increase business and employment opportunities and bring in investment," he said.